An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Does pre-training implicitly alleviate forgetting?

 \subsection{Do pre-trained models undergo similar forgetting on diverse and homogeneous tasks?}

-From Figure~\ref{fig:homogenous_forget}, we see that ResNet-18-PT does not undergo a significant amount of forgetting when sequentially fine-tuned on Split CIFAR-50, Split CIFAR-100 (homogenous tasks).
+From Figure~\ref{fig:homogenous_forget}, we see that ResNet-18-PT does not undergo a significant amount of forgetting when sequentially fine-tuned on Split CIFAR-50, and Split CIFAR-100 (homogenous tasks).
 On Split CIFAR-50, forgetting is around $7\%$ absolute points.
-Surprisingly, the competitive ER method also undergoes a similar amount of forgetting, thereby raising a question about the applicability of these datasets when studying forgetting in the context of the pre-trained models.
+Surprisingly, the competitive ER method also undergoes a similar amount of forgetting, thereby raising a question about the applicability of these data sets when studying forgetting in the context of the pre-trained models.
 It may be possible to manually cluster tasks based upon semantic closeness, rendering severe interference to make these benchmarks more challenging \citep{ramasesh2020anatomy}.
-Given the generic nature of the pre-trained initialization, we ask: what happens when we train the model sequentially on diverse tasks?
-To answer this question, we conduct experiments on 5-dataset-CV and 5-dataset-NLP.
-From Figure~\ref{fig:diverse_forget}, \textbf{we empirically observe that pre-trained models are more susceptible to forgetting when exposed to diverse tasks}.
+We leave an analysis of pre-trained models on such variants to future work.
+Given the generic nature of the pre-trained initialization, we ask---\textit{what happens when we train the model sequentially on diverse tasks?} To answer this question, we conduct experiments on 5-dataset-CV and 5-dataset-NLP.
+From Figures~\ref{fig:homogenous_forget}, \ref{fig:diverse_forget} (and Table~\ref{tab:summary}), \textit{we empirically observe that pre-trained models are more susceptible to forgetting when exposed to diverse tasks in comparison to homogenous tasks}.
 Particularly, DistilBERT-PT/ResNet-18-PT undergoes a $16.73/38.28\%$ absolute points drop in accuracy when trained on 5-dataset-NLP/5-dataset-CV (see Table~\ref{tab:summary} for exact values).
-Figures~\ref{fig:homogenous_acc} and \ref{fig:diverse_acc} report average accuracy after training on the last task.
+Figures~\ref{fig:homogenous_acc}, \ref{fig:diverse_acc} report average accuracy after training on the last task.
 We report task-specific results for 5-dataset-NLP/5-dataset-CV in Appendix \ref{sec:taskspecificres}.